Regulations of the New Zealand Young Physicists’ Tournament

 4. The membership of the teams

 An NZYPT team is composed of three secondary school students.
 The composition of the team cannot be changed during the tournament.
-The team is headed by a captain who is the official representative of the team during the PF.
+The team is headed by a captain who is the official representative of the team during the PM.

 5. Team Leaders

 The team is accompanied by a teacher who is the team leader.
 All teams must supply at least one teacher to act as a judge (at the regional tournament in which the team is competing).
 The competition cannot take place without sufficient judges.
 Any team who cannot bring at least one judge must notify the regional organizers to see if it is possible for the team to compete.
-The judge does not have to be a physics teacher but must be someone with a Physics based degree OR a previous participant of IYPT.
+The judge does not have to be a physics teacher but must be someone with a Physics based degree OR a previous student participant of IYPT.

-6. National Final
+6. Regional and National Finals

 IV.
 The Jury

 VI.
-The Physics Fight regulations
+The Physics Match regulations

 VII.
 The Stage regulations